 - Parallel Bars: A series of swings above and below two level bars finishing with a smooth release and dismount.

-- High Bar: On a single bar, gymnasts demonstrate swing and release skills whilst changing direction; finishing with an impressive dismount.
+- Horizontal Bar: On a single bar, gymnasts demonstrate swing and release skills whilst changing direction; finishing with an impressive dismount.

 - Pommel Horse: Gymnasts maneuver around a vault like narrow box with handles using coordination, strength, and balance.

-- Floor: Gymnasts perform tumbling and acrobatic series and demonstration of strength and balance across the entire floor area.
+- Floor Exercise: Gymnasts perform tumbling and acrobatic series and demonstration of strength and balance across the entire floor area.

 Men's Artistic Gymnastics Program Documents

 You will find up to date Programs and Documents under this section.
 Please note that programs and documents are updated regularly and are the property of Alberta Gymnastics Federation.

 Visit the Gymnastics Canada authorization forms webpage for the following forms:

 - Request for Authorization to Host a Competition or Activity

 Gymnastics Canada Technical Information and Documents for MAG